aktos-io/aecad/docs/creating-circuit.md

 A circuit is a simple JSON object with `iface`, `netlist`, `bom` and optional `schemas`, `no-connect` and `notes` fields.

-A subcircuit is a function that takes `value` as an argument (while being initiated within the `bom` section) and returns the schema JSON.
+A subcircuit is a simple schema JSON or a function that takes `value` as an argument (while being initiated within the `bom` section) which returns a schema JSON.
 Subcircuits are registered in `schemas` section.

 Generally it's wise to declare a function that returns the subcircuit function.
 In this way you can easily provide parameters to get the proper variant of the subcircuit during registration in the `schemas` section.